ballerina-platform/module-ballerina-task/README.md

 This `task` library is one of the standard libraries of <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

+This module provides the functionality to configure and manage periodically task by using Task Listeners and Task Schedulers.

 For more information on all the operations supported by the `task:Listener` and `task:Scheduler`, go to [The Task Module](https://ballerina.io/swan-lake/learn/api-docs/ballerina/task/).

 For a quick sample on demonstrating the usage see [Ballerina By Example](https://ballerina.io/swan-lake/learn/by-example/).